FStarLang/FStar/doc/book/part4/part4_pure.rst

 provided as the postcondition of the loop.
-While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer it or require as an annotation from the user.
+While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer it or require it as an annotation from the user.

 This rule establishes partial correctness, it does not ensure that the loop terminates.
 It is possible to augment the rule with